Best RAM for Ryzen 5 5600X in 2023

 • Pricey

-On the outside, the Trident Z Neo comes with a black and white heat spreader, which is pretty moderate when it comes to height.
+Suppose you were not feeling impressed by the aesthetics of the Corsair Vengeance RGB pro Ram.
+In that case, the Trident Z Neo will completely change your opinion because on the outside, the Trident Z Neo comes with a black and white heat spreader, which is pretty moderate in height.
 On top, you get a semi-transparent plastic cover that has RGB lights beneath it.
 This means you can add a bit of light to the inside of your case with the RAM, which is nice.
+To conclude, this RAM will give your PC an impressive-looking design on the inside that looks aggressive and good at the same time.

-Factor in the pretty good price, and the more-than-proven reliability of the Trident Z Neo RAM kits, and you’re looking at an excellent choice for your new AMD build.
-The only downside is that it requires proprietary software to control the RGB lights, but that’s nitpicking, isn’t it?
+Factor in the pretty good price and the more-than-proven reliability of the Trident Z Neo RAM kits, and you’re looking at an excellent choice for your new AMD build.
+The only downside is that it requires proprietary software to control the RGB lights, but that’s expected because other also requires one.

 Crucial Ballistix